jackiehjm/stx-docs/doc/source/system_configuration/kubernetes/application-commands-and-helm-overrides.rst

     **Property** column.

     .. note::
-        To apply the updated helm chart ovverrides to the running application, use the :command:`system application-apply` command.
+        To apply the updated Helm chart ovverrides to the running application, use the :command:`system application-apply` command.

--   To enable or disable the installation of a particular helm chart within an application manifest, use the :command:`helm-chart-attribute-modify` command.
+-   To enable or disable the installation of a particular Helm chart within an application manifest, use the :command:`helm-chart-attribute-modify` command.
 This command does not modify a chart or modify chart overrides, which are managed through the :command:`helm-override-update` command.